Find your perfect value college

 Working professionals who want to increase their credentials with a higher degree should look into tuition reimbursement.
 Many companies, knowing the value of well-educated employees, have programs in place to pay part or all of an employee’s college or graduate tuition.
 Limitations may vary, but generally, the degree has to be specific to the employee’s profession and may have to be completed at a particular institution or in a set period of time.
 In other words, if you’re working for a bank, they may help you get a finance degree, but they’re probably not going to pay for your MFA in sculpting.

 Don’t forget scholarships!
 There are literally thousands of them being offered by schools, private companies, organizations, rotary clubs, and churches.
 They are a gift, meaning they are free.
 Be sure to look into our Top 50 College Scholarships.
 These are the best of the best, check deadlines and apply early.

 Because the liberal arts emphasize transferable, generalist skills, career paths for liberal arts graduates are varied.
-Many graduates of general liberal arts undergraduate programs move on to graduate school in a more specific field of study such as Law or Business.
+Many graduates of general liberal arts undergraduate programs move on to graduate school in a more specific field of studies such as Law or Business.
 Others take an entrepreneurial route, using their knowledge to start their own business or service.
 Graduates in humanities fields such as English, history, and philosophy most often find themselves going into education, usually via graduate school.
 Students who are attracted to the liberal arts are often the kind of people who like to chart their own course, and the liberal arts gives them the freedom to take that course in a lot of different directions.